-Moreover, such A.C.E. deduction can be converted - subject to prior notification to Italian tax authority - into a tax credit equal to 24% of the notional yield and it can be used for offsetting other tax debit.
-Otherwise, the tax credit could form the basis for a refund claim or transferred to third parties in return for cash or other consideration.
+"The non-operating company provisions are also applicable to companies under an alternative test.
+The alternative test looks at loss history of the company in two scenarios."
+For fiscal year 2021, Article 19 of Law Decree of May 21, 2021, converted into Law n.
+106 of July 23, 2021, states that the rate is increased up to 15% of the relevant capital increase carried out in 2021 over the equity book value resulting from the balance sheet as of December 31, 2020, up to the maximum amount of €5 million (hereinafter the "Super A.C.E.").
+Moreover, the Super A.C.E. deduction can be converted - with prior notification to Italian tax authorities - into a tax credit equal to 24% of the notional yield and it can be used for offsetting other tax debit.27 Otherwise, the tax credit could form the basis for a refund claim or transferred to third parties in return for cash or other consideration.28